 - Analyze patient data to make evidence-based decisions

 - Give leadership and educate other nurses on staff

 Though the roles have a lot in common, the CNS position focuses more on administrative or research-oriented roles, while the nurse practitioner role is tailored to direct patient care.
 In many ways, the CNS takes a big-picture approach to provide healthcare, whereas the nurse practitioner is involved with direct patient care.

 Though they have these principal differences, the fundamental mission of a nurse practitioner and a clinical nurse specialist is the same.
 They both want to provide patients with quality health care.

 How do you become a CNS?

 The first step to becoming a CNS involves gaining experience as a registered nurse.
-To earn your RN license, you must graduate from a nursing program approved by your state board of nursing.
-This can be either a bachelor’s or associate degree.
-After completing your degree program, you must pass the NCLEX-RN.
+To earn an RN license, a potential nurse must graduate from an accredited nursing program.
+This can be either a Bachelor of Science in Nursing (BSN) or an Associate Degree in Nursing (ADN).
+After the completion of a degree program, a graduate must pass the NCLEX-RN.

-After you gain some experience as an RN, you need to earn at least a Master of Science in Nursing degree.
+After a nurse gains some experience as an RN, they need to earn at least a Master of Science in Nursing (MSN) degree.
 This degree should emphasize a specific clinical nurse specialist track.

-Following graduation, you are required to get CNS certified.
-You can choose many different certifications that are administered by the American Nurses Credentialing Center (ANCC).
+Following graduation, a nurse is required to get CNS certified.
+There are many different certifications that are administered by the American Nurses Credentialing Center (ANCC).
 Certifications need to be reviewed every couple of years.